Aircraft Dispatcher Training Program200 Hour Initial Course

 ATP now offers night classes for the Aircraft Dispatcher Training Program.
 Please call 1-817-330-6554 for further details.

-Uniquely structured in a highly-effective Crew Resource Management approach and using new generation aircraft, dispatch students train in conjunction with pilot, flight crew, and maintenance training programs, allowing students to build upon a deeper knowledge base.
+Uniquely structured in a highly-effective Crew Resource Management approach and using new generation aircraft, airline dispatch students train in conjunction with pilot, flight crew, and maintenance training programs, allowing students to build upon a deeper knowledge base.

-With most instructors averaging over ten years experience with airline and corporate flight departments, ATP students have the unique advantage of learning from some of the most respected, and experienced, instructors in the aviation industry.
+With most instructors averaging over ten years experience with airline and corporate flight departments, ATP flight dispatcher students have the unique advantage of learning from some of the most respected, and experienced, instructors in the aviation industry.

 Air Traffic Control